 Results 1–10 of 15 for "Review"X related to "Alzheimer's Disease: Abstracts of the..."
-Refine Your Search Refine Your Search TopicChildren (2)Therapy (2)Trauma (2)Emotional health (1)Parenting (1) 3 more... [+] Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (4)Author/ContributorReynaga-Abiko, Geneva (2)Cushman, Philip (1)Hall, Jane (1)Hegeman, Elizabeth (1)Himes, Mavis (1) 12 more... [+] Kenner, Jane (1)LaMothe, Ryan (1)Lewis, J. Scott (1)Mattson, Mark E. (1)Mills, Jon (1)Newman, Marilyn (1)Stafford, Mark (1)Stolorow, Robert D. (1)Suchet, Melanie (1)Tejirian, Edward J. (1)Waugaman, Richard M. (1)Winn, Martin (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sensuality and Sexuality Across the Divide of Shame (Book Review)Mace, Moorey, and Roberts are British psychiatrists who have assembled diverse authors to illuminate and critique the state of thinking about empirically validated treatments (EVTs).
+Refine Your Search Refine Your Search TopicChildren (1)Parenting (1)Sex (1)Sexuality (1)Therapy (1) 2 more... [+] Trauma (1)Violence (1)Hide detailsDocument TypeReviewXYear2013 (1)2012 (1)2011 (4)Author/ContributorReynaga-Abiko, Geneva (2)Stafford, Mark (2)Cushman, Philip (1)Himes, Mavis (1)Kenner, Jane (1) 7 more... [+] LaMothe, Ryan (1)Lewis, J. Scott (1)Mattson, Mark E. (1)Newman, Marilyn (1)Stolorow, Robert D. (1)Suchet, Melanie (1)Winn, Martin (1)Hide details Results 1–10 of 15 Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Sensuality and Sexuality Across the Divide of Shame (Book Review)Mace, Moorey, and Roberts are British psychiatrists who have assembled diverse authors to illuminate and critique the state of thinking about empirically validated treatments (EVTs).
 The collection of essays under review is a critique: the contributors are less interested in weighing the inventory of what we know and are much more interested in puzzling over what it is we are thinking about.
-Review (January 2011)2.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 3.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 5.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)6.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
-Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.Review 7.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)8.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This remains a worthwhile compilation on an important and difficult subject and would be worth reading by any therapist working with a victim of clerical abuse or who might contemplate doing so.Review 10.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
-Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.
+Review (January 2011)2.Returning to Charcot (Book Review)Who were the three muses and what role did they play in their own peculiar form of hysteria, with dramatic seizures, hallucinations, and reenactments of past traumas.Review 3.All Things Shining: Reading the Western Classics to Find Meaning in a Secular Age (Book Review)The authors re-envision modern spiritual life through the examination of literature, philosophy, and religious testimony, and teach us how to rediscover the sacred, shining things that surround us every day.Review 4.The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the PresentMark Stafford offers a review of this book which references the dynamic level of exchange between science and art in Vienna, and the insight contemporary neuroscientists have about the relation of the brain to the psychic experience.Review 5.Under the Skin (Book Review)This book is unique as an in depth psychoanalytic study of body modification, and needs to be recognized and commended for its insightfulness and the comprehensive integration of psychoanalysis with cultural studies, literature, art and film.Review (January 2011)6.Our Emotional Makeup: Ethnopsychology and Selfhood (Book Review)In this work, we are taken on an historical and philosophical journey about how emotions have been theorized and researched in a way that is meant to control and maintain the status quo.
+Despret has written a convincing text about the exclusion of culture and the continued oppression of certain people throughout time.Review 7.The Puerto Rican Syndrome (Book Review)This book provides a review of a syndrome that continues to plague the Puerto Rican community, a treatise on Lacan’s applicability with disadvantaged and historically oppressed groups, and a lesson in the social reality of Puerto Ricans in the United States.Review (January 2011)8.The Corsini Encyclopedia of Psychology—Fourth Edition (Book Review)This review briefly covers the publication history of Corsini, then tries to assess its future by comparing it to Wikipedia.Review 9.Imagine There’s no Woman: Ethics and Sublimation (Book Review)Copjec focuses on the critical analysis of several key concepts in psychoanalysis, using the arts and philosophy as support.
+Throughout the work, we are taken on a journey with Freud, Lacan, Kant, and various filmmakers as companions, only to leave them all behind in a synthesis of information that is uniquely Copjec’s own.
+Review 10.Why Resist?
+Politics, Psychoanalysis, and the Interpretive Turn (Book Review)The authors are dedicated to the value relational theory places on context—the patient’s, the analyst’s, the analytic third and the larger contexts of family, community and world.
 Review Previous 1 2 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 15 for "Review"X related to "Alzheimer's Disease: Abstracts of the..."